 Notarial Services

-The Consular Section of the Philippine Embassy in Tokyo, Japan provides notarial services to Filipinos in Japan who need to legalize their documents, such as affidavits, powers of attorney, deeds, copy certification of Philippine passports, and affirmation of “sign” certificates, which are intended for use in the Philippines.
+The Consular Section of the Philippine Embassy in Tokyo, Japan provides notarial services to individuals currently residing in Japan who need to legalize their documents, such as affidavits, powers of attorney, deeds and agreements which are intended for use in the Philippines.

-The Embassy cannot assist applicants in drafting legal documents, such as wills, power of attorney and deeds.
+The Embassy cannot assist applicants in drafting legal documents, such as wills, powers of attorney, agreements and deeds.
 Embassy personnel also cannot act as witnesses in these documents.

 Requirements

-- Personal appearance of applicant/s or signing individual/s.
-When applying for acknowledgment of documents such as SPAs, deeds, contracts, agreements, the presence of two (2) disinterested Filipino witnesses with valid IDs is necessary.
+2. Personal appearance of applicant/s or signing individual/s.
+When applying for acknowledgment of the above-mentioned legal documents, the presence of two (2) disinterested witnesses with valid IDs is necessary.

-- One (1) copy of every document for notarization in A4 size paper
+4. One (1) copy of every document for notarization in A4 size paper.

 Procedure of notarization

-- Sign documents at Window 8 (with two disinterested witnesses for acknowledgment of SPA, deeds, contracts and agreements).
-Two (2) witnesses sign on all documents for notarization with presentation of their valid IDs.
+2. Sign documents before the Embassy personnel/processor (with two disinterested witnesses for acknowledgment of powers of attorney, deeds, and agreements).
+Two (2) witnesses should also sign on the document/s for notarization upon presentation of their valid IDs.

 a.
-Regular-processed documents will be mailed to your address in Japan three (3) working days after date of application.
+Regular-processed documents will be mailed to your address in Japan three (3) working days after the date of filing.

 Important Reminders

-- Personal appearance is mandatory.
-Applicants who are unable to appear in person for consular notarization may have their document notarized by Japanese Notary Public and apostilled by the Ministry of Foreign Affairs of Japan (gaimusho).
+• Personal appearance is mandatory.
+Applicants who are unable to appear in person for consular notarization may have their document notarized by the Japanese Notary Public and apostilled by the Ministry of Foreign Affairs of Japan (Gaimusho).
 Apostilled documents no longer need authentication by the Philippine Embassy.

-- Applicants must present a valid proof of identity, such as a passport or Residence Card;
+• Applicants must present a valid proof of identity, such as a passport, Japanese government-issued Residence Card, or driver’s license.

 Contact us